-The meridians have special points that have a balancing effect over the entire meridian.
-They are called source points and balance a meridian whether it is empty or full so that it can be used any time.
+The meridians have special points with balancing effect over the entire meridian.
+They are called source points and balance a meridian whether it is empty or full.

-All the source points are located on the hands and feet, making it easy to give a good self-balancing session.
+All source points are located on the hands and feet, making it easy to give ourselves a good self-balancing session.

 LU9 - Source Point for the lung meridian.
 Regulates and tonifies lung Qi and Yin Qi.

 LI4 - Source point for the large intestine meridian.
 Regulates large intestine qi and moistens the colon.
 Stimulates downward flowing energy.

 SP3 - Source Point for the spleen meridian.
 Regulates and tonifies the spleen and clears heat.